 If you are covering a small area, you may be able to get away with cheaper artificial grass.
 Still, if you cover a large area, you will need to choose realistic looking artificial grass designed to look and feel like natural grass.

 Installation costs can also affect the cost of artificial grass.

 If you are installing artificial grass yourself, the cost will be lower than if you hire a professional to install it for you.

 The type of artificial grass you choose and the size of your project will also affect the installation cost.

 If you are considering artificial grass for your home or business.
 In that case, it’s important to understand all of the factors that can affect the price to make an informed decision about what type of artificial grass is right for you.

 Artificial Grass Cost per Square Foot

-An ideal choice for sports applications as Nylon has an excellent resistance against steel-spikes of sportswear.
+An ideal choice for sports applications as nylon has excellent resistance against steel spikes of sportswear.

 Artificial Grass Installation Cost